Garrison H. Davidson: World War II

-In February 1942, Davidson transferred to Washington, D.C. as assistant chief, Construction Division, Office of Chief Engineer working for Colonel Leslie Groves on the construction of The Pentagon.
+In February 1942, Davidson transferred to Washington, D.C. as assistant chief, Construction Division, Office of Chief Engineer, working for Colonel Leslie Groves on the construction of The Pentagon.

 By October 1942, Davidson was a colonel and assistant chief engineer for the Western Task Force of Operation Torch of the Allied North Africa under the command of General George S. Patton.
-As 1st Armored Division moved to invade Sicily in June 1943, it was activated into Seventh United States Army, and Davidson became its chief engineering officer.
-As a combat engineer, he facilitated Seventh Army's landing in Sicily and enabled Patton's armor to move rapidly across enemy territory.
+As the 1st Armored Division moved to invade Sicily in June 1943, it was activated into Seventh United States Army, and Davidson became its chief engineering officer.
+As a combat engineer, he facilitated the Seventh Army's landing in Sicily and enabled Patton's armor to move rapidly across enemy territory.

 An appreciative Patton used one of his own general stars to honor Davidson in a September 1943 battlefield promotion to brigadier general, one of the youngest of the war at age 39.
-Davidson remained with Seventh Army under its interim command by General Mark W. Clark then General Alexander Patch and was key in planning for Operation Anvil / Operation Dragoon, the Allied landing in southern France following the D-Day invasion of Normandy in June 1944.
-He continued with the Seventh Army in its move through Germany.
-At the conclusion of the war he was an engineer with the post-war occupation Fifteenth United States Army and served as president of the first Nuremberg War Crimes Tribunal for military defendants.
+Davidson remained with the Seventh Army until the end of the war under its interim command by General Mark W. Clark and then General Alexander Patch and was key in planning for Operation Anvil / Operation Dragoon, the Allied landing in southern France.

+Originally planned as Operation Anvil, intended to be simultaneous with the June 1944 D-Day invasion of Normandy, but was deferred until August 1944 due to the lack of resources to accomplish both landings.
+This second invasion liberated southern France and opened more ports to the Allied advance through France, providing nearly a third of supplies for the western front.

+At the conclusion of the war, he was an engineer with the post-war occupation Fifteenth United States Army and served as president of the first Nuremberg War Crimes Tribunal for military defendants.